Wednesday, February 9, 2022

 man, i love music so much!

 But these ways of hearing are not truly incompatible so much as they are different levels of the experience, levels between which we can constantly move as we listen.
-In 1972, the pioneering musique concrète composer Ivo Malec described this process (as it relates to one of his works) as follows:
+In 1972, the pioneering musique concrète composer Ivo Malec described this process (as it relates to his music) as follows:

 In order to understand this piece, it [is] possible to follow two paths, quite different if not divergent.
 The first one relies on an imagery whose roots I would gladly trace back to Lautréamont's "deserted swamps" and "emanations" and to which I would add boiling lands, wet forests, volcanic landscapes and all kinds of entrails.
 The other path is that of the realities of a studio where, like a craftsman, the composer manipulates, stretches and releases with his fingers a (magnetic) tape, facing the ears of a (magnetic) head, trying to find the narrow door for the "real" sound to pass through.
 The rest - is mere work, stewardship . . . the second [path] precedes the first one, whilst the first one transcends the second one.